JalexBf/CommSystemAnalyzer/README.md

-Those repositoty provides tools for analyzing PAM systems and generating PPM signals.
+This repositoty provides tools for analyzing PAM systems and generating PPM signals.

 PAM_analysis.py